keygen-sh/keygen-relay/README.md

 environment.
 An admin can initialize Relay with N licenses to be distributed across M nodes, ensuring that only N nodes are licensed at one time.

-Relay has an app-facing REST API which nodes can communicate with to claim and release licenses.
+Relay provides an app-facing REST API that allows nodes to claim a lease on a license and release it when no longer needed.

 ## Background